Telephone (song): Background and release

-Lady Gaga originally wrote "Telephone" for singer Britney Spears's sixth studio album, Circus (2008), but Spears rejected it.
-Later intended to be the guest vocalist, Spears was replaced by Beyoncé.
-Having previously featured on a remix of Beyoncé's "Video Phone" (2009), "Gaga recorded "Telephone" with her for the extended play (EP) The Fame Monster (2009)—the reissue of Gaga's debut studio album, The Fame (2008).
+Lady Gaga originally wrote "Telephone" for Circus (2008), singer Britney Spears's sixth studio album, yet Spears rejected it.
+Taking the song for herself, Gaga wanted Spears to be its guest vocalist though Beyoncé became the final choice.
+Gaga recorded "Telephone" with her for the extended play (EP) The Fame Monster (2009)—the reissue of her debut studio album, The Fame (2008).
 It was released as the EP's second single on January 26, 2010.
+The two previously collaborated on a remix of Beyoncé's "Video Phone" (2009).

-The song was mainly inspired by Gaga's fear of "suffocation" as she felt that she seldom found time to have fun.
-She elaborated that "fear of suffocation—something that I have or fear is never being able to enjoy myself, [...]
+The song was mainly inspired by Gaga's fear of not finding the time to have fun.
+She described it as a feeling of "suffocation—something that I have or fear is never being able to enjoy myself, [...]
 'Cause I love my work so much, I find it really hard to go out and have a good time. [...]
 I don't go to nightclubs, [...]
 You don't see pictures of me falling out of a club drunk.
 I don't go—and that's because I usually go and then, you know, a whiskey and a half into it, I got to get back to work."

 In May 2011, Gaga said her "emotional connection" with "Telephone" was difficult.
 When asked if it was because the song was originally written for Spears, she answered: "Well that's not exactly what happened, but I don't want to delve into that.
-I could delve into it if you turn that (motions to recorder) off [...]
+I could delve into it if you turn [the recorder] off [...]
 But ultimately the mix and the process of getting the production finished was very stressful for me.
 So when I say it's my worst song it has nothing to do with the song, just my emotional connection to it."